inlets/inletsctl/README.md

 [![Documentation](https://godoc.org/github.com/inlets/inletsctl?status.svg)](http://godoc.org/github.com/inlets/inletsctl)
 ![Downloads](https://img.shields.io/github/downloads/inlets/inletsctl/total)

-inletsctl automates the task of creating an exit-node on cloud infrastructure.
+inletsctl automates the task of creating an exit-server (tunnel server) on public cloud infrastructure.
-Once provisioned, you'll receive a command to connect with.
-You can use this tool whether you want to use inlets or inlets-pro for L4 TCP.
+The `create` command provisions a cheap cloud VM with a public IP and pre-installs inlets PRO for you.
+You'll then get a connection string that you can use with the inlets client.

-It needs to exist as a separate binary and CLI, so that the core inlets tool does not become bloated.
-The EC2 and AWS SDKs for Golang are very heavy-weight and result in a binary of over 30MB vs the small and nimble inlets and inlets-pro binaries.
+Why is inletsctl a separate binary?
+This tool is shipped separately, so that the core tunnel binary does not become bloated.
+The EC2 and AWS SDKs for Golang are very heavy-weight and result in a binary of over 30MB vs the small and nimble inlets-pro binaries.

 **Conceptual diagram**